112 Meanings

 Every motive escalate, automotive incinerate

-Light a candle, light a motive, step down, step down
+Light a candle, light a votive, step down, step down

-This means no fear, cavalier, renegade and steering clear
+This means no fear, cavalier, renegade steer clear!

 Offer me solutions, offer me alternatives and I decline